z33kz33k/mtg/README.md

         * [Untapped](https://mtga.untapped.gg)
     * Other decklist services are in plans (but, it does seem like I've pretty much exhausted the possibilities already :))
+    * Both Aetherhub decklist types featured in YT videos are supported: regular deck and write-up deck
     * Both Untapped decklist types featured in YT videos are supported: regular deck and profile deck
     * Both old TCGPlayer site and TCGPlayer Infinite are supported
     * Both international and native Hareruya sites are supported